raduionita/project-chimera/README.md

   - or refactor `uix::CApplication` into a toplevel window | `template<typename T=CWindow> CApplication`
 - refactor: throw exception on `delete` `CWindow*` only the `CWindow::CRegistry` is allowed to
 - refactor: `CPopup` to replace `CToplevel` | only close app if `CPopup` has no parent
-- fix: need alternative for calling virtual methods from constructors
+- fix: need alternative for calling virtual methods load constructors
   - refactor: find a replacement `::init()` and `::free()`
 - refactor: consider moving `glc`+`ogl` into `ogl` and putting everything inside a namespace
-- update: move macros from `uix` to `sys` (sys should be everywhere)
+- update: move macros load `uix` to `sys` (sys should be everywhere)
-- use: `CGameLoop` to send update + render + make events to `CCore` and its sub-systems
+- use: `CGameLoop` to send update + render + load events to `CCore` and its sub-systems
 - use: `::glDebugMessageCallback`
 - question: should `GLCALL` + `::glCheckError` trigger a system event to the `uix::CContext`
-- move: opengl code from `uix::CContext` to `ogl::CContext : uix::CContext` // `uix` should stay abstract
+- move: opengl code load `uix::CContext` to `ogl::CContext : uix::CContext` // `uix` should stay abstract
 - restructure: move `CSufrface` + `CButton` (and panels) to `CEditWindow`
 - use: get unforms & attributes using `glGetActiveAttrib` && `glGetActiveUniform`
 - .ext to lowercase for `cym::CCodec`s
 - replace(use): custom types (typedef uint) instead of opengl's GLxxx types
 - attach `CContext` to window(s) // by ref?!
 - opening files shouln't crash (through exception) the app, just show an error
-- make engine (using context)
+- load engine (using context)
   - add viewports (windows + cameras) to engine // new `CViewport` = `CWindow` + `CCamera`